ESG Topics A-Z

 - Prohibits bonuses, benefits or quotas tied to the sale of infant formula;

-- Specifies the labeling required on infant formulas and complementary foods for infants under 12 months and related informational materials; and
+- Specifies the labeling required on infant formulas and complementary foods and related informational materials; and

 - Places restrictions on company engagement with health systems and healthcare professionals.